slimphp/Slim-Website/docs/objects/request.md

 Slim's PSR 7 Request implementation provides these additional proprietary methods to help you further inspect the HTTP request.

-### Detect AJAX / XHR requests
+### Detect XHR requests

-You can detect AJAX/XHR requests with the Request object's `isAjax()` and `isXhr()` methods.
-Both methods do the same thing, so choose only one.
-These methods detect the presence of the `X-Requested-With` HTTP request header and ensure its value is `XMLHttpRequest`.
-These methods also return `true` if the `isajax` parameter is provided in the HTTP request query string or body.
+You can detect XHR requests with the Request object's `isXhr()` methods.
+This method detects the presence of the `X-Requested-With` HTTP request header and ensures its value is `XMLHttpRequest`.
+This methods also returns `true` if the `isajax` parameter is provided in the HTTP request query string or body.

 <figure>
 {% highlight text %}